sed-szeged/tam/README.md

 ### Authors and Contributors

-SoDA is created and maintained by the [Department of Software Engineering](http://www.sed.hu), [University of Szeged](http://www.u-szeged.hu).
+TAM is created and maintained by the [Department of Software Engineering](http://www.sed.hu), [University of Szeged](http://www.u-szeged.hu).

 #### Contribution
 If you would like to contribute to the project, create an issue at our GitHub page or send a pull request.
 Every contribution is welcome!